The Van Life Thing 0% Beer Showdown: Taste, Calories & Carbs

 And here’s the kicker: it doesn’t even taste like regular Heineken.
 The full-fat Heineken—especially the stuff we get in the UK—has always felt heavy and claggy to me, like you are chewing your way through an 8% can from the corner shop that manages to be both watery and overly sweet at the same time.
 It’s the pint you order when the other taps have betrayed you.

 Crucially, Heineken 0.0 doesn’t leave me wishing I had the alcoholic version in my hand instead.
 That’s where a lot of these beers fall flat.
-It’s not pretending.
-It’s brewed from scratch, not just dealcoholised, and they’ve used vacuum distillation to preserve the flavour properly rather than just watering it down and hoping for the best.
 It’s a decent beer in its own right.

 Rating: 4.2 / 5